yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_publish_catalog_applications.rst

 The request is a JSON with a list of all the applications that were successfully published as part of this request.

-Powershell Example
+PowerShell Example
 ==================

-This example illustrates how to publish applications to a catalog in a customer's account using Powershell.
+This example illustrates how to publish applications to a catalog in a customer's account using PowerShell.

 .. code-block:: powershell